n-reeves/n-reeves.github.io/_posts/2025-1-21-experiment-design-customer-service.md

 ## Testing
 ### Mixed Effects (Hierarchical) Models
+Hierarchical data is prevalent in business settings, and recognizing it is crucial for improving the quality of inference.
+For example, you might work with user-level data to analyze webpage clicks but have multiple observations for each customer.
+In clinical settings, you may focus on patient outcomes while accounting for the hospital.
+Other examples include test scores grouped by students or shipping speed influenced by warehouses.
+Such cases can create challenges for standard regression analysis and hypothesis testing, as including all data risks introducing correlation between observations.

 Mixed effects models, also known as hierarchical or multilevel models, combine fixed and random effects to analyze data with a naturally grouped structure (e.g., customer data grouped by region or product).
 They help model relationships more accurately when there are varying influences across subgroups within a larger population.

 - Fixed effects are coefficients you want to estimate and interpret directly, representing the average relationship across all data.
 - Random effects capture subgroup-level variability and account for differences between groups, using partial pooling to balance the influence of smaller and larger groups.

-Hierarchical data is extremely common in many business applications and occurs often once you know how to recognize it.
-You may be interested in webpage clicks, but you have multiple observations for each customer.
-You are interested in patient outcomes, but you want to control for the hospital.
-Test scores and students, warehouses and ship speed, the list goes on.

 This article doesn't serve as a full explanation of the theory behind these models.
-If you would like a great resource, [Beyond Multiple Linear Regression](https://bookdown.org/roback/bookdown-BeyondMLR/) by Roback and Legler is a great resource if you would like more background.
-At it's core, its important to know the following:
+If you would like a great resource, [Beyond Multiple Linear Regression](https://bookdown.org/roback/bookdown-BeyondMLR/) by Roback and Legler is a great textbook that provides practical advice on multi-level modeling in R. As a high-level reference, it's important to know the following:

 - Generalized linear models assume that observations are independent of one another.
-- Hierarchical data violates this assumption because observations within the same group may be correlated (e.g., customers from the same region or students in the same classroom).
+- Hierarchical data risks violating this assumption.
-- You may have many groups or the size of your groups may vary significantly.
+- You may have many groups, or the size of your groups may vary significantly.
 In either case, this could result in issues when applying standard encoding methods for categorical variables.
-- Mixed effects models address these issues by treating group-level effects (coefficients) as random variables.
+- Mixed effects models address these issues by treating group-level effects as random variables.
 This approach allows the model to learn from all groups collectively, applying partial pooling to shrink group estimates toward the overall population mean.

 The result is a robust inferential tecnique that allows you to:

-- Measure the relationship between your predictors (e.g., treatments) and a response variable while accounting for correlations within groups.
+- Measure the relationship between your predictors (e.g., treatments) and a response variable while accounting for correlation within groups.
-- Quantify how much variability in the response can be attributed to differences between groups, offering insight into the influence of group-level factors.
+- Quantify how much variability in the response can be attributed to differences between groups, offering insight into the influence of group-level factors on the aggregate response.
+(How much of the total variance in customer feedback is explained by an individual rep's skill?)

 ### Mixed Effects Models within the Framework
 Mixed effects models are well suited to this experimental framework, as they enable the analysis of hierarchical data while addressing the variability inherent in call center environments.
 These models combine fixed effects, which capture the treatment impact of a new service strategy, with random effects that account for differences among individual customer service representatives.